Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-1-configure-settings.png)

-3. On this screen, enter the Platform URL, along with your Cadasta Platform username and password.
-The URL you need is the same one you used when you signed up for your Cadasta account.
+3. On this screen, enter the Platform URL along with your a username and password.
+The username and password do not have to be the same as they are on your Cadasta account, and the URL you need should be similar to the one you used when you signed up for your Cadasta account.
     * https://platform.cadasta.org/collect \(if for active projects\); or
     * https://demo.cadasta.org/collect  \(if for testing\)